miloszmisiek/ci_p1_ecocity/README.md

 <!-- # Contents list-->

 # User Experience
+## User Stories
+- As a user I want to see the content clearly.
+- As a user I want to know what is the purpose of the website as I open it.
+- As a user I want to access content in a very few clicks.
+- As a user I want to know what source was used to present data.
+- As a user I want to see have visual representation of climate change data.
+- As a user I want to know what causes developing climate change.
+- As a user I want to know what steps I can take to help the enviroment.
+- As a user I want to have option to contact creator for more information required.
+- As a user I want to access project social media, if any exist.

 ## Wireframes
 [Balsamiq](https://balsamiq.com/) was used to create wireframes as part of project planning.
 They were used to discuss concept of the website with designated Code Institute mentor.
 Final project differs in some places from original concept presented below to improve UX or responsivnes of the site.
 ### Home Page